-On June 30 of the years 2017 and 2018, the base student enrollment value will be subtracted from the total student credit hours enrolled on campus and on-line during the previous Fall and Winter semesters.
+On June 30 of the years 2022, 2023, 2024, 2025 and 2026, the base student enrollment value will be subtracted from the total student credit hours enrolled on campus and on-line (excluding global campus credit hours and those credit hours earned at additional locations) during the previous Fall and Winter semesters.
 This value (change in enrollment compared to the base year) will be divided by the base enrollment value to determine the percent change in enrollment.

-One-half of one percent (0.50%) of base salary will be paid to each eligible employee as a cash payment for each one percent (1%) increase in enrollment.
+- One-half of one percent (0.50%) of base salary will be paid to each eligible employee as a one-time cash payment for each one percent (1%) increase in enrollment.
 This payment will be made for the following fiscal years:

+- 2021 2022

+- 2022 2023

+- 2023 2024

+- 2024 2025

+- 2025 2026

-Employees must be on roll on the date of payment in order to be eligible to receive any portion of the cash payment.
+- Employees must be on roll on the date of payment in order to be eligible to receive any portion of the cash payment.
 No payment will be made if the percent increase in enrollment is less than 1% for the previous fiscal year.

-- The base enrollment value is defined as total student credit hours enrolled on campus and online (excluding those generated through courses offered at additional locations) during the Fall 2015 and Winter 2016 semesters. - 19.2 Minimum Wages.
+- The base enrollment value is defined as total student credit hours enrolled on campus and on-line (excluding global campus credit hours and credit hours earned at additional locations) during the Fall 2015 and Winter 2016 semesters.

+Effective Date: In effect until 11:59 p.m., September 30, 2026.

+- 19.2 Minimum Wages.
 No bargaining unit member shall be paid less than the minimum market range for their position match. - 19.3 Grant Situations.
 Grant or contract employees will be treated in the same manner if their grant or contract funding permits.
 Employees on grants or contracts will be governed by the provisions of the grant.
 However, in no case will a grant or contract employee receive a higher increase than a regular bargaining unit member would have received. - 19.4 Definition.
 "On roll" is defined as working, on paid sick leave, or on annual leave (vacation), but does not include being paid annual leave after resignation.